-Volunteers are needed to serve as mentors, tutors, coaches, art and computer teachers and more – you tell us your interests and we’ll match you with a Boys & Girls Club near you.
+Volunteers are needed to serve as mentors, tutors, coaches, art & computer teachers, and more – you tell us your interests and we’ll match you with a Boys & Girls Club near you.

 Volunteers at Boys & Girls Clubs of Martin County get the training and support needed to be successful.